 They shouldn’t, and here’s why.

-Advantages in the Cloud
+Advantages of Microsoft Office in the Cloud

 Although Microsoft’s email, collaboration and productivity workloads operate identically on-premises and in the cloud, businesses gain added benefits when they opt for the latter.

 Cloud-based apps already make it easier for users to share data and ideas, but Microsoft has taken cloud collaboration a step further with the release of Teams.
 The group messaging platform offers audio and video calling, and it integrates with both Office 365 and email to provide tools that fit any work style.

 With Microsoft in the cloud, organizations can also benefit from exclusive features such as StaffHub, a tool designed to simplify scheduling, communication and content sharing for employers with a large hourly staff.
 Microsoft Planner, meanwhile, acts like a miniature project manager, enabling users to organize their own tasks or assign them to others.